AzharMobeen/Az-SaaS-Task/README.md

   * Lombok
     (For clean code)
   * Swagger
-    (For Documentation and built in client api)
+    (For Documentation and testing api)
   * Maven
     (For Dependencies and build)